-If the school staff agree to administer medication on a short term or occasional basis, the parent(s) are required to complete a Consent Form (Appendix 2).
+To administer medication on a short term or occasional basis, the parent(s) are required to complete a Consent Form (Appendix 2)

 Verbal instructions will not be accepted.

 Staff will keep a record of the administering of medicines (Appendix 3).